smalik/R_package_list/Data science tools setup on Redhat.md

 - (data partition) sized at 196GB
 - Swap space should be 4GB

 Below are the values for the partitions.
 The structure mirrors what was sent as part of the disk utility printout supplies on 10/13/15 by Srinivas.
+The structure can be mirrored excatly, but the values changed as detailed below.

 -
     ```sh